Texas Success Initiative (TSI)

 STAAR required scores: 4000 English III Writing, 4000 English III Reading, 4000 Algebra II.

 (All scores good for a five year period)

 A partial exemption allows a student to be exempt from part but not all of the TSI Assessment.
-For example, a student achieving a 1070 composite on the SAT with a sub score of 500 on the math section but only a 470 on the English section will be exempt from the math section of the TSI but must take the reading and writing sections of the TSI Assessment prior to registering for college-level courses.
+For example, a student achieving a 480 on the evidenced-based Reading and Writing of the SAT but only a 500 on the Math section will be exempt from the reading and writing sections of the TSI but must take the math section of the TSI Assessment prior to registering for college-level courses.